 The “Synthesis of Nanoscale Systems” group was established in 2007 with the appointment of Prof. Dr. Bart Jan Ravoo.
 At that time, our group was one of three new groups founded at the Westfälische Wilhelms-Universität Münster in the framework of the so-called FOKUS Initiative.
 The purpose of this initiative is to foster interfaculty links and collaboration between the disciplines of Physics, Chemistry and Biology in the field of nanoscience and nanotechnology.

-Our group is based in the Organic Chemistry Institute.
-We are also affiliated to SoN, the recently established Center for Soft Nanoscience, and to CeNTech, the Münster Center for Nanotechnology.
+Our group is based in the Organic Chemistry Institute and in SoN, the recently established Center for Soft Nanoscience.
 The group focuses on three main areas of research: biomimetic supramolecular chemistry, surface functionalization by molecular self-assembly and functional (nano)particles.
 We develop new materials and chemical systems that are characterized by molecular organization on the nanoscale.
 Self-assembly is a key issue throughout our research and we approach nanotechnology from the bottom-up.

 One of our main topics is the creation of stimuli-responsive supramolecular assemblies composed of multiple small building blocks connected via multiple weak interactions such as host-guest complexes.
 Since these systems are typically held together by highly multivalent interactions an excellent stimuli-response is needed to reach a switchable system.
 To this end, we recently introduced arylazopyrazoles (AAPs) as a new class of photochromic azo compounds that offer high yielding E/Z-isomerization in both directions by irradiation with light.
 Since AAPs show light-responsive host-guest interactions with beta-cyclodextrin they were applied in supramolecular soft materials composed of cyclodextrin vesicles or cyclodextrin decorated (nano)particles [J. Am.
 Chem.
 Soc.
 2016, 138, 4547–4554].